DataBranner/AlgorithmPlay/python_linkedlist/README.md

 ## Python linked-list implementation

 Use hash table.
+Each node is a single entry in a Python dictionary.
+The key models a pointer, and is a randomly generated hex integer, just as a real pointer would be.
+The value models the attributes of a node and is implemented as a tuple containing (data, key_of_next_node).

-Each key models a pointer, and is a randomly generated hex integer.
-Each value models a node and is implemented as a tuple containing (data, key_of_next_node).
+The beginning of the list is stored in `self.root`.

 Initialization requires at least one item in the list.
 Example: